-Myvesta's 2005 annual Credit Card Survey, reports the average American carries $2,328 in credit card debt, spread out across 2.9 cards.
+According to TransUnion, the average credit card debt per borrower was $5,249 in the third quarter of 2014.
 With interest rates at or above 18 percent for most cards, that gets expensive.
 For example, a $5,000 balance on a credit card with 18 percent interest would cost you more than $8,000 to pay off if you made only the minimum payments (4 percent).

-"Budgets create financial security, which gives you the ability to withstand the financial surprises that life throws your way," Tehan said.
+"Budgets create financial security, which gives you the ability to withstand the financial surprises that life throws your way," Tehan says.

 Budgets are all about financial freedom.
 Without a plan for saving and spending, you'll never make the most of your income -- no matter how much money you earn.